SomanathanSubramaniyan/Programming-for-Data-Analysis/README.md

 This GITHUB repository contains assigment answers for 'Programming for Data Analysis' module.
 The answers are in the Jupyter note, Assignment-2018-Numpy.ipynb which is added to this repository.

-Prerequisite softwares to open and to run the ipynb file are listed below
+Prerequisite softwares to open and run the "ipynb" file are listed below

   - Anaconda 5.3 For Windows
   - python 3.7 version